facebookresearch/seamless_communication/README.md

 - Text-to-text translation (T2TT)
 - Automatic speech recognition (ASR)

-:star2: We are releasing SemalessM4T v2, an updated version with our novel *UnitY2* architecture.
+:star2: We are releasing SeamlessM4T v2, an updated version with our novel *UnitY2* architecture.
 This new model improves over SeamlessM4T v1 in quality as well as inference latency in speech generation tasks.

-To learn more about the collection of SeamlessM4T models, the approach used in each, their language coverage and their performance, visit the [SeamlessM4T README](docs/m4t/README.md) or [🤗 Model Card](https://huggingface.co/facebook/seamless-m4t-v2-large)
+To learn more about the collection of SeamlessM4T models, the approach used in each, their language coverage and their performance, visit the [SeamlessM4T README](docs/m4t/README.md) or [🤗 Model Card](https://huggingface.co/facebook/seamless-m4t-v2-large).

+> [!NOTE]
+> SeamlessM4T v2 is also supported in the 🤗 Transformers library, more on it [in the dedicated section below](#transformers-usage).

 ## SeamlessExpressive